 Potential students are encouraged to meet with an academic advisor prior to general admission to determine eligibility and a recommended course of study.
 As admission to the nursing program is competitive, the GPA for applicants is usually significantly higher than the minimum 3.0 required.

 Once the prior Bachelor's Degree is verified by the Admissions Office, the general education requirements will be deemed as met.
 BSN program-specific requirements (taken at USCB or transferred in) that must be met for application to the nursing program are as follows:

-I. Profession onal Program Requirements (each with a grade of "C" or higher) 34

-St tatistics
+Stat tistics

 STAT B201 3

-Sc ocial Sciences
+Soc cial Sciences

-PSYC B101 3
+PSYC B101

 PSYC B209 or B321 3

-Na atural Sciences
+Nat tural Sciences

+BIOL B230 or equivalent coursework

 BIOL B243 or equivalent coursework 4

 BIOL B244 or equivalent coursework 4

-BIOL B230 or equivalent coursework 4

 CHEM B109 or equivalent coursework 4

-Gl lobal Citizenship and Multicultural Understanding Studies
+Glo bal Citizenship and Multicultural Understanding Studies

 ANTH B452 or NURS B330 3

-N utrition

-HRTM B242 3